jisaacstone/sfzlint/README.md

-linter and parser for .sfz files
+Linter and parser for .sfz files

 Unfinished, probably don't use yet

-includes the `sfzlint` command line program:
+Includes the `sfzlint` command line program:

     sfzlint path/to/file.sfz